jean0206/seleniumworkshop/README.md

 * You will need to set a facebook email and password valid

 Note: you can download the chromedriver in https://chromedriver.chromium.org/downloads if you are getting troubles with the chromedriver that are in the root project.
 Remember that you should use the same chromedriver of your chrome version

+### Getting Started
+This project has included a maven wrapper.
+So, to run the test, just execute following command:

+    mvnw.cmd test

+For a linux based environment, execute:

+    ./mvnw test